Kequc/knex-stringcase/README.md

 }
 ```

-This is mapping database fields like `is_verified` to `isVerified` and allows you to refer to `deleted_at` using `deletedAt`.
+This is maps database field `is_verified` to `isVerified` and allows you to refer to `deleted_at` using `deletedAt`.
 No more snake_case to camelCase troubles!

 ---

 ## 🔧 How It Works

-The library leverages knex’s built-in configuration options: [`postProcessResponse`](http://knexjs.org/#Installation-post-process-response) and [`wrapIdentifier`](http://knexjs.org/#Installation-wrap-identifier), streamlining the conversion process between snake_case and camelCase without manual intervention.
+By leveraging knex’s built-in configuration options: [`wrapIdentifier`](http://knexjs.org/#Installation-wrap-identifier) and [`postProcessResponse`](http://knexjs.org/#Installation-post-process-response).
+You can use these configuration options yourself, this library just makes the conversions simpler.

 ---